SteSeg/openmc_fusion_benchmarks/docs/specifications/structure.md

 ```

 ### Geometry
-The `Geometry` object links to a `.step` file located in the repository’s `lfs` _submodule_ and includes information on material assignment and suggested meshing parameters, such as the maximum element size.
+The `geometry` object links to a `.step` file located in the repository’s `lfs` _submodule_ and includes information on material assignment and suggested meshing parameters, such as the maximum element size.
 Example:

 ```yaml